udhayamoorthy-maker/Module1/README.md

+#NAME : Dhivya Dharshini P
+#REGISTER NUMBER : 25017613
+#DATE:19-10-25
-# Conditional Statements in Python: Even or Odd Checker
+#Ex 01: Conditional Statements in Python: Even or Odd Checker
 ## 🎯 Aim
 To write a Python program to check whether the given number is **even** or **odd** using `if...else` statements.